Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Discussion

 In this work, we downscaled precipitation and temperature from the ERA5 data product, which has a spatial resolution of \(0.25^\circ \times 0.25^\circ\).
-Another alternative would have been to downscale the same variables from the ERA5-Land data product~\parencite{munoz19_era5_land}, which has an even higher resolution of \(0.1^\circ \times 0.1^\circ\).
+Another alternative would have been to downscale the same variables from the ERA5-Land data product~\citep{munoz19_era5_land}, which has an even higher resolution of \(0.1^\circ \times 0.1^\circ\).
 However, ERA5-Land only covers grid cells with a high enough land cover fraction, which means that there exist weather stations for which it would not be possible to directly apply our downscaling method.
 For this reason, we chose to use the ERA5 data product, which covers the entire globe.
 It should be trivial to apply our method for downscaling from ERA5-Land or other similar gridded historical weather data products.

-The results in Sect.~\ref{sec:results} show that our stochastic downscaling model substantially outperforms a state-of-the-art dynamical downscaling model, i.e., the CPRCM, at reproducing local daily precipitation data.
-The CPRCM, in turn, outperforms our stochastic downscaling model at reproducing local daily temperature data.
-Still, there are considerable spatial regions where our temperature downscaling model outperforms the CPRCM, for most of the selected skill scores.
+The results in Sect.~\ref{sec:results} show that our stochastic downscaling model substantially outperforms a state-of-the-art dynamical downscaling model, i.e., the CPRCM, at reproducing local daily temperature and precipitation data.
 This is an impressive result, as the CPRCM is a highly complex model that requires considerable computational resources, both to be run and to be extended to other spatial domains.
 Our downscaling model, on the other hand, is simple and relatively interpretable, fast and computationally efficient, and easy to apply for any spatial location on Earth.
 It should be noted that many other CPRCM simulations exists, also for other spatial and temporal domains.
 It might be that other such downscaling methods perform better against our stochastic downscaling method with respect to the chosen evaluation criteria.
 However, comparing our method to a large collection of different CPRCMs is outside the scope of this paper.

 The evaluation approach in Sect.~\ref{sec:evaluation} is similar to leave-one-out cross-validation, as, for each \(i = 1, 2, \ldots, N\), no information from the \(i\)th local models are used for simulating data at the \(i\)th location.
 However, it would be too computationally demanding to fit the global models to data from all but the \(i\)th location for each \(i = 1, 2, \ldots, N\).
 We therefore allow a slight data contamination, by using the same global models for simulating data at each location.
 The global models depend on data from thousands of different weather stations, while only relying on less than \(10\) covariates.
 It therefore seems reasonable to assume that a global model fitted to data from all \(N\) locations is approximately identical to a global model fitted to data from \(N - 1\) locations.
 For most practical purposes, our evaluation approach can therefore be considered as leave-one-out cross-validation.
 We tested this assumption by fitting our global temperature model to data from \(N - 1\) locations, for \(10\) randomly selected locations.
 The differences between the linear predictors of these \(10\) models, and between the linear predictor of the model fitted to all \(N\) locations, had an order of magnitude of \(0.01^\circ\)C. This is so small that we do not believe it would have affected our model evaluation in a considerable way.